 - Eliminating barriers that limit community living opportunities for people with disabilities such as architectural and attitudinal barriers.

 - Increasing the accessibility of business and local, state, and national government facilities/programs, by working to advocate and promote ADA compliance.

-The Community Living Task Force (CLTF) meets every third Thursday at 11:00 AM via Zoom conference call and invites anyone interested to join.
+The Community Living Task Force (CLTF) meets every third Thursday at 11:00 AM via Zoom conference call.